gothaw/simple-website/README.md

 ### License

 This project is under the MIT License - see the LICENSE.md file for details.

+### Browser Support

+Extensive compatibility checks with different browsers have not been carried out.
+The website should be supported by most modern browsers, however, additional coding has to be done for the support of IE.

 ### Acknowledgments
 1. Menu items hover effects ("menuItem" class in main.css) based on: https://codepen.io/d2k/pen/jEmWXq created by Dominik Biedebach (https://codepen.io/d2k/)